HaSaKL/Metaheuristic_SMP2/Readme.txt

 	max runtime in seconds	(-T=3600 for running for 1 hour and set best result as target value - only important if no target value is proviede)

 The folder "tests" is self contained and holds all tests, compiled SMP2_TimeToTarget, R-Scripts and Bash-Scrips required to run the tests.
-In each test-subfolder you can run the tests by: executing the Bash script "Run.sh"
+In each test-subfolder you can run the tests by executing the Bash script "Run.sh":
+./Run.sh

 For question please contact the author: